sao-eht/ehthops/docs/source/tutorial.rst

       mamba activate ehthops310 # activate the relevant mamba environment HOPS_SETUP=false source /path/to/installed/hops/bin/hops.bash # setting this to false ensures that the HOPS environment is set up anew for each run

+  Note that **HOPS_SETUP=false** is necessary only if running via SLURM.
+If running from the terminal, do not set this environment variable.

 - The script runs all the stages requested by the user, from **0.bootstrap** to **6.uvfits**.
   Ensure that only the necessary stages are included in this list.
 Here we run all the stages.